levkovigor/freertos-template2/doc/README-hosted.md

 # <a id="top"></a> <a name="host"></a> Host

+These steps specify how to build with CMake from the command line.
+If the build system was generated with CMake via shell script or command line, you can use Eclipse with the provided run configurations to build the software as well.

 ## Windows

 On Windows, it is necessary to install a GCC toolchain, and it is recommended to use MinGW64